strumasoft/octopus/README.md

 Copyright and License
 =====================

-This module is licensed under the BSD license.
+This software is licensed under the BSD license.
 Check `LICENSE.txt`